Community Infrastructure Levy

 We must follow a statutory process to adopt the CIL, and the second stage is the publication of our Draft Charging Schedule.
-We hope to publish this early in 2014 and will update this page with the relevant dates once they're finalised.
+We hope to publish this in late spring or early summer 2014 and will update this page with the relevant dates once they're finalised.

 In the meantime, you can view our Preliminary Draft Consultation for the CIL.
 This was the first stage in a statutory process towards adopting a CIL and was an opportunity for you to comment on our draft charges.
 This first stage consultation has now closed while we consider your responses.
 Comments can be viewed below.

 If you would like to talk to someone about the CIL, please email firstname.lastname@example.org or call her on 0121 303 4820.

 We have also consulted on different ways the City can achieve its future housing and employment needs as part of the -Birmingham Development Plan.

 Document Status : Draft Policy Document - Consultation responses under consideration